Acts, Studies in

 In dealing with the historical perspective of God's absolutely sovereign grace versus the well-meant offer, this book fills a gap in the literature, and does so in a way that is warm and easily understood.

-Herman Hanko served as a minister in the Protestant Reformed Churches from 1955 to 1965, when he was appointed to serve as professor in the Protestant Reformed Seminary in Grandville, MI.
+Herman Hanko (1930-2024) served as a minister in the Protestant Reformed Churches from 1955 to 1965, when he was appointed to serve as professor in the Protestant Reformed Seminary in Grandville, MI.
 He served in that capacity until his retirement in 2001.
-He continues to lecture widely in the USA, the United Kingdom, and other countries, including Singapore and the Philippines.
+Until his passing in April 2024, he continued to lecture widely in the USA, the United Kingdom, and other countries, including Singapore and the Philippines.
+He is the author of several RFPA books.

 Mark Homer Hoeksema (1949-2021) was the son of a Protestant Reformed minister.
 He had a great love for church history, facilitating and recording many dozens of interviews and profiles with men and women in the Reformed church tradition.
 Many of these can be found in the archives of the Standard Bearer and the Beacon Lights, a publication for Reformed young people of which he was editor-in-chief for some years.
-He also wrote numerous Bible study guides for the RFPA.
+He also wrote numerous Bible study guides for the RFPA.Â

-• 272 pages
+- 272 pages

-• ISBN 978-1-944555-11-5
+- ISBN 978-1-944555-11-5

 Hardcover version available

-Corrupting the Word of God: The History of the Well-meant offer
+Corrupting the Word of God: The History of the Well-Meant Offer

 $24.95